noskill/llmchat/example.md

 Please enter the message:
 Hi

-I wo2023-04-12 10:02:13,030 - root - INFO - chatgpt response AI: { "action": "Answer", "action_input": "Hello!
+2023-04-12 10:02:13,030 - root - INFO - chatgpt response AI: { "action": "Answer", "action_input": "Hello!
 Welcome to our restaurant.
 What can I get for you today?", "thoughts": "Greeting the user and asking for their order."}
 Hello!
 Welcome to our restaurant.
 What can I get for you today?
 I would like tuna steak!
 2023-04-12 10:02:23,168 - root - INFO - chatgpt response AI: { "action": "Answer", "action_input": "I'm sorry, but we don't have tuna steak on our menu.
 Would you like to order something else?", "thoughts": "Informing the user that tuna steak is not on the menu and asking for a different order."}